ria-ee/X-Road-tests/WORKFLOW.md

 8.2.5 Pull request
 - Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.Non-functional requirements
-- Describe well git commit messages
+- Descriptive git commit messages
+	- E.g "Added xroad-global-configuration test case 3.3" or "Fixed login test working with new layout"

 - New tests are made PR to Xroad public github develop branch
     - In moving later Xroad development and Xroad tests at same time